It works on my machine.

 But I can do it by applying a handful of quick, slightly arbitrary criteria, hoping they’ll shrink the list down to the “good-enough” candidates.
 Not the best candidates, just the good-enough candidates.

-Bias can quickly grow out of control.
-They generally start out as a rational shortcut, but they always have the potential to outgrow the rational space.
+Biases can quickly grow out of control.
+They generally start out as rational shortcuts, but they always have the potential to outgrow the rational space.
 The rational and irrational have a very muddy border between them.

-Cognitive bias is a blind spot.
-It’s the thing you don’t pay attention to.
-It’s the thing where you give up control.
+The biggest problem with cognitive biases is that you (generally) don’t see them.
+Cognitive biases are blind spots.
+They are the thing you don’t pay attention to.
+They are in control, not you.
 And wouldn’t you love to take back control over your own decisions?

 Exhibit A: Anchors are a chain with a weight at the end